-As part of the open-source finance stack, Melon is not owned by Melonport AG.
-In February 2019, Melonport AG will deploy v1.0 of the Melon protocol.
+As part of the open-source finance stack, watermelon is not owned by Melonport AG.
+In February 2019, Melonport AG will deploy v1.0 of the watermelon protocol.
 Upon deployment, Melonport AG will no longer remain sole maintainer/developer of Melon.
-Therefore, as part of releasing the project in the hands of the community, Melonport AG aims at proposing a governance structure and decision-making processes that will underpin the Melon ecosystem and shall drive future development, acceptance and adoption of the Melon protocol.
+Therefore, as part of releasing the project in the hands of the community, Melonport AG aims at proposing a governance structure and decision-making processes that will underpin the watermelon ecosystem and shall drive future development, acceptance and adoption of the watermelon protocol.

 To that point, it is pertinent to address the following: